What Cheating Says About a Person Mob

 Let’s find out what cheating says about a person and ways to possibly avoid this downfall in future relationships.

 The good news is, regardless of their specific reason for cheating, you can rest assured that it wasn’t your fault (99% of the time).
-As mentioned before, even a happy and committed relationship can fall to cheating, and it’s usually the fault and desire of the cheater solely.
+As mentioned before, even a happy and committed relationship can fall victim to trust issues and cheating, and it’s usually the fault and desire of the cheater solely.

 One of the most significant characteristics of people who cheat is a lack of commitment.
-They don’t really want to be in a relationship, even though they may have entered into a committed relationship with you.
-They either fear commitment, or they tend to get bored soon after entering the exclusive couple.
+They don’t want to be in a relationship, even though they may have entered into a committed relationship with you.
+They either fear commitment, or they tend to get bored soon after entering the exclusive couple, leading to trust issues.

 Sometimes, boredom can cause a lack of commitment, too.
 Again, this doesn’t make it your fault.
 Even if your relationship was on the rocks for quite some time (and maybe there hasn’t been much of a sex life), it doesn’t make it okay for the person to cheat.

-The unfortunate thing about cheating is that the person being cheated on ends up feeling bad about themselves.
-They might think they aren’t good-looking or fun enough to keep someone’s attention, and that’s why the cheating partner did what they did.
+The unfortunate thing about cheating is that the person being cheated on ends up feeling bad about themselves, leading to trust issues.
+They might think they aren’t good-looking or fun enough to keep someone’s attention, and that’s why the cheating partner did what they did, intensifying trust issues.

-For any successful relationship, you need to destroy this way of thinking ASAP.
+For any successful relationship, you need to destroy this way of thinking ASAP, especially trust issues.
 Even if someone tries to flip the issue on you – for example, saying it’s because you never get dressed up – it’s not you.
-That’s just one of my excuses for cheating that cheating partners spew.
+That’s just one of many excuses for cheating that cheating partners spew, contributing to trust issues.

 Did you know that they are the ones that lack confidence?
 It’s true.
-Someone who cheats is looking for validation and attention.
-It really doesn’t matter how much of these things you give to your partner.
-They need to hear and feel it from more than one person, which results in the act of cheating.
+Someone who cheats is looking for validation and attention, causing trust issues.
+It doesn’t matter how much of these things you give to your partner.
+They need to hear and feel it from more than one person, which results in the act of cheating and exacerbates trust issues.

 Most people in adult relationships know basic relationship guidelines like no cheating.
 It’s not complicated.
 But when you’re dealing with someone impulsive, they might not think about these common relationship guidelines.